bongiozzo/musica_mustdie/output/band_candlemass.md

 # Candlemass

-Дискография
-"Epicus Doomicus Metallicus" 1986, Doom
-"Nightfall" 1987, Doom
-"Ancient Dreams" 1988, Doom
-"Tales Of Creation" 1989, Doom
-"Chapter VI" 1992, Doom
-"Dactylus Glomerata" 1998, Doom
-"From the 13:th sun" 1999, Doom
-"Doomed For Live-Reunion 2002" 2003, Doom
-"Candlemass" 2005, Doom
-"The Curse Of Candlemass (DVD)" 2005, Doom
-"King of the Grey Islands" 2007, Doom
-"Lucifer Rising" 2008, Doom
-"Death Magic Doom" 2009, Doom
-"Ashes to Ashes [CD/DVD]" 2010, Doom
-"Dancing in the Temple of the Mad Queen Bee (single)" 2012, Doom "Psalms For The Dead" 2012, Doom
-"Death Thy Lover (EP)" 2016, Doom
+## Дискография

+### "Epicus Doomicus Metallicus" 1986, Doom

+1. Solitude   5.34
+2. Demon's Gate  9.10
+3. Cristal Ball  5.21
+4. Black Stone Wielder 7.34
+5. Under The Oak  6.52
+6. A Sorcener's Pledge  8.20

+ Johan Langquist - Vocals
+ Mats Bjoerkman - Guitar
+ Klas Bergwall - Guitars
+ Leif Edling  - Bass
+ Matz Ekstroem - Drums

+All Songs & Lyrics By Leif Edling

+(p)&(c) 1986 BLACK DRAGON Records

+### "Nightfall" 1987, Doom

+1. Gothic Stone
+2. The Well Of Souls
+3. Codex Gigas
+4. At The Gallows End
+5. Samarithan
+6. Marche Funebre*
+7. Dark Are The Veils Of Death
+8. Mourners Lament
+9. Bewitched
+10.Black Candles**

+ Messiah Marrolin - Vocals
+ Mats Bjorkman - Rhythm Guitar
+ Lars Johansson - Lead Guitar
+ Leif Edling - Bass
+ Jan Lindth - Drums

+All Titles By Leif Edling, Except * By Chopin,
+** By Mike Wead
+Produced By CANDLEMASS
+Mixed By Mats

+(p)&(c) 1987 AXIS Records

+### "Ancient Dreams" 1988, Doom

+1. Mirror, Mirror
+2. A Cry from the Crypt
+3. Darkness in Paradise
+4. Incarnation of Evil
+5. Bearer of Pain
+6. Ancient Dreams
+7. The Bells of Acheron
+8. Epistle No. 81
+9. Black Sabbath Medley

+### "Tales Of Creation" 1989, Doom

+1. The Prophecy
+2. Dark Reflections
+3. Voices In The Wind
+4. Under The Oak
+5. Tears
+6. Into The Unfathomed Tower
+7. It The Edge Of Heathen
+8. Somewhere In Nowhere
+9. Through Infinitive Halls Of Death
+10.Dawn
+11.A Tale Of Creation

+ Messiah Marcolin - Vocals
+ Mats Bjoerkman - Rhythm Guitar
+ Lars Johansson - Lead Guitar
+ Leif Edling - Bass
+ Janne Lindh - Drums

+All Songs By Leif Edling.
+Produced By Mats Lindfors & CANDLEMASS.

+(p)&(c) 1989 MUSIC FOR NATIONS Productions

+### "Chapter VI" 1992, Doom

+1. The Dying Illusion
+2. Julie Laughs No More
+3. Where The Runes Still Speak
+4. The Ebony Throne
+5. Temple Of The Dead
+6. Aftermath
+7. Black Eyes
+8. The End Of Pain

+ Tomas Vikstrom - Vocals
+ Mats Bjoerkman - Rhythm Guitar
+ Lars Johansson - Lead Guitar
+ Leif Edling - Bass
+ Janne Lindth - Drums

+All Songs Written By Leif Edling
+Produced By Rex Gissen & Leif Edling
+Recorded At Montezuma Recording By
+Rex Gissen

+(p)&(c) 1992 MFN

+### "Dactylus Glomerata" 1998, Doom

+Wiz
+I Still See The Black
+Dustflow
+Cylinder
+Karthago
+Abstrakt Sun
+Apathy
+Lidocain God
+Molotov

+### "From the 13:th sun" 1999, Doom

+### "Doomed For Live-Reunion 2002" 2003, Doom

+ CD 1
+1. Mirror Mirror  05:50
+2. Bewitched  04:33
+3. Dark Are The Veils Of Death  04:04
+4. Demons Gate  09:22
+5. Under The Oak  06:16
+6. At The Gallows End  05:32
+7. Samarithan  05:15
+8. Dark Reflections  04:43
+9. Mourners Lament  04:46
+10. Black Stone Wielder  02:54

+ CD 2
+1. The Well Of Souls  08:53
+2. A Sorcerers Pledge  10:23
+3. Bearer Of Pain  04:26
+4. Ancient Dreams  00:30
+5. Somewhere In Nowhere  04:32
+6. Solitude  07:39
+7. Crystal Ball  07:22

+### "Candlemass" 2005, Doom

+1. Enemy (intro) 00:12
+2. Black Dwarf 05:30
+3. Seven Silver Keys 04:59
+4. Assassin of the Light 06:29
+5. Copernicus 07:17
+6. The Man Who Fell from the Sky 03:26
+7. Witches 06:22
+8. Born In A Tank 04:56
+9. Spellbreaker 07:02
+10. The Day and the Night 08:52
+11. Mars and Volcanoes (digipak bonus track) 03:23

+### "The Curse Of Candlemass (DVD)" 2005, Doom

+Demons Gate
+Dark Reflections
+Well of Souls
+Into the Unfathomed Tower
+Ancient Dreams
+The Bells of Acheron
+Witches
+Mirror Mirror
+A Cry From the Crypt
+Mourners Lament
+Black Stone Weilder
+Solitude
+Gallows End

+### "King of the Grey Islands" 2007, Doom

+1. Prologue 00:56
+2. Emperor of the Void 04:29
+3. Devil Seed 05:44
+4. Of Stars and Smoke 05:38
+5. Demonia 6 06:24
+6. Destroyer 07:55
+7. Man of Shadows 06:17
+8. Clearsight 06:52
+9. The Opal City 01:13
+10. Embracing the Styx 08:19

+Lineup:
+Robert Lowe - vocals
+Mats Bjorkman - guitar
+Lasse Johansson - guitar
+Leif Edling - bass
+Jan Lindh - drums

+Also released in a digipack with two bonus tracks:
+11. Solitude [5:57]
+12. At the Gallows End [5:22]
+These are both re-recordings with Lowe on vocals.
+The back cover lists them in the wrong order.

+Also released as a tin box set limited to 500 copies.
+This comes with a bonus 5" CD with two tracks:
+1. Black Dwarf
+2. Demonia 6 (early version)
+"Black Dwarf" is a rerecording with Lowe on vocals.
+These songs also appear on the Black Dwarf 7".

+Also released as a gatefold double vinyl limited to 500 copies with three bonus
+tracks:
+11. Edgar Grey [4:45]
+12. At the Gallows End [5:21]
+13. Solitude [5:57]
+"Edgar Grey" is exclusive to the double vinyl edition.
+"At the Gallows End" and "Solitude" are the same rerecordings featuring Lowe as on the digipak.

+### "Lucifer Rising" 2008, Doom

+1. Lucifer Rising 04:07
+2. The White God 05:01
+3. Demons Gate (re-recorded) 09:03
+4. At The Gallows End 05:17
+5. Solitude 06:55
+6. Emperor Of The Void 04:53
+7. Devil Seed 06:03
+8. Mirror Mirror 06:04
+9. Under The Oak 07:01
+10. Of Stars And Smoke 05:51
+11. Black Dwarf 05:30
+12. Samarithan 05:53

+Including two new tracks "Lucifer Rising" and "The White God", a re-recorded version of "Demons Gate", and 9 songs live from Athens, 2007.

+Line-up:
+Robert Lowe - Vocals
+Mats Bjorkman - Rhythm Guitar
+Lars Johansson - Lead Guitar
+Leif Edling - Bass
+Jan Lindh - Drums

+### "Death Magic Doom" 2009, Doom

+### "Ashes to Ashes [CD/DVD]" 2010, Doom

+1. Dark Are the Veils of Death 04:07
+2. Samarithan 06:11
+3. If I Ever Die 05:12
+4. Hammer of Doom 07:05
+5. At the Gallows End 05:38
+6. Emperor of the Void 04:24
+7. The Bleeding Baroness 08:03
+8. A Sorcerers Pledge 11:47
+9. Solitude 06:54
+10. Kill the King [Rainbow cover] 05:30

+### "Dancing in the Temple of the Mad Queen Bee (single)" 2012, Doom

+01. Dancing in the Temple of the Mad Queen Bee 03:28
+02. The Killing of the Sun 04:03

+### "Psalms For The Dead" 2012, Doom

+1. Prophet
+2. The Sound of Dying Demons
+3. Dancing in the Temple (of the Mad Queen Bee)
+4. Waterwitch
+5. The Lights of Thebe
+6. Psalms for the Dead
+7. The Killing of the Sun
+8. Siren Song
+9. Black as Time

+### "Death Thy Lover (EP)" 2016, Doom

+01. Death Thy Lover (06:50)
+02. Sleeping Giant (05:30)
+03. Sinister And Sweet (06:34)
+04. The Goose (06:34)

+Leif Edling - Bass
+Mats Leven - Vocals
+Mats Bjorkman - Guitars (rhythm)
+Jan Lindh - Drums
+Lars Johansson - Guitars (lead)

 ## Отношения с другими группами